serhanaya/aws-generative-ai-demos/aws-gai-summarize/README.md

 **5. Test Boto3 Version**

 * **Retest:** Run your Lambda function again to verify that the Boto3 version is now above `1.28.63`.

-Here's a summary of the implementation steps for connecting Lambda to Amazon Bedrock in markdown format:

 **6. Create IAM Role for Lambda**